What To Do When Someone Dies

 Registering the Death

 Once you have obtained a Medical Certificate of Cause of Death, you should register the death.
 This may not always be possible within the stated 5 days however, you should do so as soon as is practical.
-Once registered, you will receive a certificate of burial, or an application for cremation, which you will need to give to the funeral director.
+Once registered, you will receive a certificate for Burial or Cremation (green in colour), which you will need to give to the funeral director.
 If the Coroner is involved, you will not be given a form, as the relevant paperwork is sent direct to the crematorium or cemetery by the Coroner.

 Arranging the Funeral — Contact a Funeral Director

 Once the death has been registered, contact a funeral director to help you make all the arrangements regarding your loved one’s funeral.
 Gore Brothers Ltd, an independent, family-run funeral directors with nearly two hundred years of experience, provide a supportive, compassionate service to those across Broadstairs, Margate and Ramsgate.

 To begin making the necessary funeral preparation for the deceased, contact Gore Brothers Ltd today and we will guide you through the entire process, providing all the advice and assistance you require.
 You do not need to have registered the death before making contact with us.